ADR 0047 - Service Maintenance and Upgrades (Framework 2.0)

 Decision

 Use CronJob pattern (Option A).
-Phase 2: Reevaluate Crossplane Operations (Option C) vs Argo Workflows (Option B) for complex orchestration such as release and rollback.
+Phase 2: Reevaluate Crossplane Operations (Option C) versus Argo Workflows (Option B) for complex orchestration tasks, such as releases and rollbacks.

 Rationale